GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-06-01-logical-delete.md

 }
 ```

-With Virtual Threads, there should be no need of manually cleaning up the ThreadLocal variable, but it's always a good practice to do so.
+With Virtual Threads, there should be no need to manually clean up the ThreadLocal variable, but it's always a good practice to do so.
 Check the previous article to set up a custom Spring interceptor to clean up the _ThreadLocal_ variable:
 [Event Notification Pattern](https://gaetanopiazzolla.github.io/spring/design-patterns/2024/12/15/event-spring.html).